 d.
 Students who wish to meet the requirement with proficiency in a language not listed in the table above should contact the Texas Language Center.

-- Social science: Three semester hours chosen from a list of approved courses, in addition to the course used to fulfill the social and behavioral sciences requirement of the core curriculum.
-Courses on the approved list are primarily in anthropology, economics, geography, linguistics, psychology, and sociology, but not every course in these fields is approved.
+- Social science: three semester credit hours in a social science field, in addition to the course taken to satisfy the Social and Behavioral Science requirement of the Core Curriculum.
 Courses that are approved to count toward any core curriculum area other than social and behavioral sciences may not be counted toward this requirement.

-The list is available each semester in the Student Division on the College of Liberal Arts website.
+A list of approved courses is available each semester in the Student Division on the College of Liberal Arts website.

 - Mathematics: Three semester hours in mathematics, excluding Mathematics 301, 316K, and 316L.
 Some courses that fulfill this requirement may also be counted toward the mathematics requirement of the core curriculum.